gutchapa/parents-corner/SUPABASE_SETUP.md

-# Supabase & Google Calendar Setup Guide
+# Supabase & Application Setup Guide

-This document outlines the database schema, storage configuration, and integration architecture required to move the **Bodhana & Learning Tree Montessori** dashboard from Mock Data to a Production Environment.
+This document outlines the database schema, storage configuration, and administrative workflows for the **Bodhana & Learning Tree Montessori** dashboard.

 ---